kaltura/DeveloperPortalDocs/documentation/PlayKit/Youbora-Android.md

 ---
 layout: page
-title: Configuring the Kaltura Video Player to use the Youbora Plugin in Android Devices
+title: Configuring the Kaltura Video Player to use the Youbora Plugin on Android Devices
 subcat: Android
 weight: 291
 ---

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-Youbora is a business intelligence solution access to analytical data optimization suite that enables full control of aspects of your video service
+This article describes the steps required to implement the Youbora Plugin on Android devices.
+Youbora is an intelligence analytics and optimization platform used in Kaltura's solution to track media analytics events.

-This article describes the steps required to use Youbora Plugin in Android devices.
+## Enabling the Youbora Plugin for the Kaltura Video Player

-## Enabling Youbora Plugin for the Kaltura Player
+To enable the Youbora Plugin on Android devices, impelement the following steps:

-To enable Youbora Plugin in Android devices for the Kaltura Player do the following steps:
+### Register the Youbora Plugin Inside your Application

-Register Youbora Plugin inside your app:
+Register the Youbora Plugin as follows:

 ```
 PlayKitManager.registerPlugins(YouboraPlugin.factory);
 ```

-## Configuring the plugin config object for Youbora Plugin
+### Configure the Plugin Configuraiton Object for the Youbora Plugin

-To configure the Youbora Plugin, add the following configuration to your `pluginConfig`:
+To configure the Youbora Plugin, add the following configuration to your `pluginConfig` file:

 ```
 private void configureYouboraPlugin(PlayerConfig pluginConfig) {